Skip to main content

 What it does: A neuropeptide that regulates the HPG (hypothalamic-pituitary-gonadal) axis — the master control system for reproductive hormones.
 It triggers GnRH release, which cascades into LH, FSH, and downstream testosterone or estrogen production.

-Evidence tier: 🟡 Phase 1–2 — clinical investigation ongoing for fertility and hormonal regulation applications.
+Evidence tier: 🟡 Phase 1–2 — clinical investigation ongoing for fertility and hormonal-regulation applications.

-Best for: People with fertility issues, hormonal imbalances, or interest in HPG axis research.
+Best for: People with fertility issues, hormonal imbalances, or interest in HPG-axis research.

 Typical dose range: 1–10 mcg daily (community protocols; clinical trials use variable dosing).

-Route: Subcutaneous injection or intravenous (clinical settings)
+Route: Subcutaneous injection or intravenous (clinical settings).

 Note: Newer peptide with developing clinical data.
 Experimental.